 Obtaining adequate and affordable housing is a major concern for older adults.
 They often face limited incomes, less mobility, and increased expenses related to their health care.
 They are also more susceptible to abuse and financial exploitation.

-- It should be located in a safe area and within close proximity to means of transportation, grocery stores, and health care facilities
+- Close proximity to means of transportation, grocery stores, and health care facilities

-- It should be structurally sound, have adequate heating, air conditioning, and ventilation, and meet all housing, health, and safety code requirements
+- Meet all housing, health, and safety code requirements

-- It should have accommodations for mobility issues or other disabilities (ramps, handrails, etc.), or should be able to be modified for such accommodations
+- Accommodations for mobility issues or other disabilities (ramps, handrails, etc.)

-- It should cost no more than 30% of a senior's income
+- Cost no more than 30% of an older adult's income

-Fortunately, there are several resources available to assist seniors in locating affordable housing that meets their needs, such as elderly rental assistance programs.
+Fortunately, several resources are available to assist older adults in locating affordable housing that meets their needs.
+One resource is older adult rental assistance programs.

 What Types of Elderly Rental Assistance Programs Are Available?